xealits/xealits.github.io/_posts/2025/2025-09-22-everything-is-possible-in-words.md

-There was some self-contradictory statement on some [ITk](https://cerncourier.com/a/a-new-atlas-for-the-high-luminosity-era/) meeting recently which made me think that really any logic is possible in words.
+There was some self-contradictory statement on an [ITk](https://cerncourier.com/a/a-new-atlas-for-the-high-luminosity-era/) meeting recently which made me think that really any logic is possible in words.
 It was probably something about project timeline.
 Like, "let's work on A" and a couple sentences later "we should also start B",